HillaryDanan/abstraction-intelligence/README.md

 **Prediction:** Compression asymptotes on 3c-3d as coverable space is exhausted.
 Generation doesn’t asymptote because it’s not coverage-limited.
 Scaling improves compression; it doesn’t produce generation.

 **On LLMs:** Within a conversation, LLMs have weak temporal persistence and action-consequence contingency.
-But they lack self-boundary awareness, cross-context stability, and stakes.
-This predicts principled 3c-3d limitations that scaling cannot overcome—hypothesis pending empirical test.
+But they lack self-boundary awareness, cross-context stability, gating mechanisms, and stakes.
+This predicts principled 3c-3d limitations that scaling alone cannot overcome—hypothesis pending empirical test.
+Whether alternative paths to 3c-3d exist remains open.

 -----